prisma-collective/docs/content/processes/enrolment/dids/project-manager.md

 sidebarTitle: Project Manager
 ---

+**This Agreement** (“Agreement”) is made and entered into as of **15.12.2025** by and between:

+**Aspecting OU**, a company registered in Estonia, registry code 17374162, with registered address at Harju maakond, Tallinn, Kesklinna linnaosa, Tartu mnt 67/1-13b, 10115 (“Company”); and

+Naoh Biel, an independent contractor, residing at Sant Boi, Barcelona (“Contractor” or “Project Manager”).

+**Collectively referred to as the “Parties.”**

+---
+# Context
 This contract has been created to recognise the role of Project Manager (PM) for Prisma DIDs - a decentralised ID system used to register participants and generate contribution accounts.
-# Context

 The DIDs project, as an identity system for use in event [organising](/patterns/core%20processes) and funding distribution, is a key enabling mechanism of making visible a given [stakeholder's](/collaborators) actions and pathway through an [action-learning journeys](/patterns/action-learning%20journeys) (ALJ/ ALJs).

 > Decentralised IDs function as a pre-accounting primitive: they provide the minimal identity substrate required to create, control, and attribute accounts in distributed systems without a central authority.